Saint Sava: Divine Services

 one of the largest churches in the world.

 Churches dedicated to St. Sava

 There are many temples dedicated to Sava.
 As early as the beginning of the 14th century, Serbian Archbishop Nikodim I (s.
 1316–1324) dedicated a church to him.
 Helena of Bulgaria, the wife of Emperor Stefan Dušan (r.
 1331–55), founded a chapel on the top of the tower in Karyes, dedicated to St. Simeon and St. Sava.

-One of the churches of Rossikon on Mount Athos, as well as a church in Thessaloniki, are dedicated to him.
+One of the churches of Rossikon on Mount Athos, and a church in Thessaloniki, are dedicated to him.
 Churches throughout Serbia, Bosnia and Herzegovina, Croatia and Montenegro are dedicated to him, as well as churches in diaspora communities all around the world.